 It’s really important that Drone Flyers know and understand the rules under which they are operating.
 For example, Drone pilots are not allowed to operate in Prohibited Areas, Special Flight Rule Areas or, the Washington National Capital Region Flight Restricted Zone, without specific authorization.
 Such areas are depicted on charts available here.

-Additionally, model aircraft operators should be aware of other Notices to Airmen (NOTAMS) which address operations near locations such as military or other federal facilities, certain stadiums, power plants, electric substations, dams, oil refineries, national parks, emergency, services and other industrial complexes.
-In addition to the previously mentioned link, information regarding published NOTAMS can be found here.
+Additionally, model aircraft operators should be aware of other Notices to Airmen (NOTAMS) which address operations near locations such as military or other federal facilities, certain stadiums, power plants, electric substations, dams, oil refineries, national parks, emergency, services, and other industrial complexes.
+In addition to the previously mentioned link, click here for information regarding published NOTAMS.

 The Government will frequently restrict airspace temporarily.
 These are called Temporary Flight Restrictions (TFR).
 TFRs are issued over specific locations due to disasters, or for reasons of national security; or when determined necessary for the management of air traffic in the vicinity of aerial demonstrations or major sporting events.
 Do not operate model aircraft in designated areas until the TFR is no longer in force.